blaze-fire/Intel-Information-Risk-Analyzer/README.md

 OS Required : **Debian linux**

-Follow the given steps to run the app
+Fork the repo and follow the given steps to run the app

 1) `git clone https://github.com/blaze-fire/Intel-Information-Risk-Analyzer.git`